Watch for these common missteps to help lessen the impact of taxes on your investment portfolio.

 3. Miscalculating your cost basis

-Avoid this mistake: When you sell an asset, certain upward or downward adjustments may need to be made to the cost basis, which could affect how much taxes you pay.
+Avoid this mistake: When you sell an asset, certain upward or downward adjustments may need to be made to the cost basis, which could affect how much you pay in taxes.
 Work with my team and a tax professional to track and determine the correct basis in your assets.

 4. Neglecting opportunities to harvest your losses